 Omar played 24 seasons in the MLB.
 First, he came up with the Mariners and played six seasons with them, then 11 with Cleveland, four with the Giants, one with the Rangers, two with the White Sox, and the last with us.

 He hit .272/.336/.352 with 404 steals in 2968 games.
 He made 3 All-Star teams.
 He got MVP votes once, but his supporters will point to his 11 Gold Gloves as the reason for him to go to the Hall of Fame.

 Omar has a 45.3 bWAR.
 But it is his 28.4 defensive WAR (10th all-time) that we will buy him votes.

 I guess we can pretty positively state that he didn’t take PEDs.
-Or at least he didn’t gain a bunch of power from them.
+Or at least we don’t care if he did.

-I’m not sure if stories on allegations of domestic abuse costs him votes.
+I’m sure the stories on allegations of domestic abuse cost him votes.
 Part of his appeal was his ‘good guy’ reputation.